 Make this high protein granola ahead of time to have quick and easy breakfasts for the week.
 It just takes 25 minutes to whip up this crunchy, nutty, chocolaty granola.
-Try this simpler peanut butter granola recipe.
+Or try this simple peanut butter granola recipe.

-How will this protein granola make your life easier?
+How will this protein granola recipe make your life easier?

 Yogurt and granola is a great quick, cold breakfast.
-Make your own granola to have it taste exactly how you want and save money by not buying a store bought version.
+Save money and customize your breakfast by making granola yourself.
 Put this granola on a Yogurt Bowl, over this Mixed Berry Smoothie, or eat with milk.

 - Honey